 There are additional limitations for citations and penalties issued for complaint inspections and for conducting referral inspections.
 See the October 1, 1998 memorandum from then Deputy Assistant Secretary Emzell Blanton, titled "Referrals in Exempt SIC Codes."
 Also, see the July 2, 2014 memorandum from Tom Galassi, Directorate of Enforcement Programs, titled "Policy Clarification on OSHA's Enforcement Authority on Small Farms."
-Both memos are located under "Memos" in the Field Information System (FIS) on the One Stop Shop.
+Both memos are located under "Memos" in the Field Information System (FIS).